Opalinium/nocturna-docs/privacy.md

 **We integrate with:**
 - **Discord:** Primary platform (subject to Discord's Privacy Policy)
 - **Patreon:** Premium subscription verification (subject to Patreon's Privacy Policy)
-- **Top.gg:** Bot listing and vote-based premium.
+- **Top.gg:** Bot listing and vote-based perks.
 We send server count (aggregate, not personal data) to Top.gg periodically, and receive vote webhook notifications containing your Discord user ID when you vote for the bot.
+Vote perks are user-scoped and do not activate server-level premium.
 Subject to Top.gg's Privacy Policy.
 - **PostgreSQL/Redis:** Secure database hosting for data storage

 You should review the privacy policies of these services as they have their own data handling practices.